-And without any shadow of doubt when Daniel shoots Emily on their honeymoon cruise (thereby leaving her incapable of having children} and leaves her to drown in the ocean.
+And without any shadow of doubt when Daniel shoots Emily on their honeymoon cruise (thereby rendering her incapable of having children} and leaves her to drown in the ocean.

 Charlotte comes dangerously close when she ruins a girl she THINKS her Ex is in a relationship with out of jealousy, then tries to commit suicide.

 Tyler, David's roommate from Harvard, either when he goes off his meds and holds everyone at Daniel's birthday at gunpoint trying to force a confession out of Conrad then again when he tries to kill Daniel and frame (fake) Emily for the crime, Takeda however intervenes.

 Safe to say that Victoria goes even further across it when she kills Aiden and transports the corpse to Emily's house.